alankent/magento2devbox-skeleton/README.md

 **Option 1: Existing Project**

-If you have an existing project with all the source code already under `shared/www` on your laptop, no additional configuration is needed.
+If you have an existing project with all the source code already under `shared/www/magento2` on your laptop, no additional configuration is needed.
 If you use volume mounting, the code will automatically be visible; if you use Unison, Unison will copy files on your laptop into the web container when it is started.

+If using Unison, please note that symbolic links are not copied.
+You may need to run `composer install` to recreate any symbolic links required by Composer.

 **Option 2: Creating a New Project with Composer**